 Positive Investments That You Can Make in Improving Your Reputation

-While some employees might show outward resistance to training, in reality, most thrive on development and appreciate the opportunity to learn new skills and evolve their career.
+While some employees might show outward resistance to training, in reality, most thrive on development and appreciate the opportunity to learn new skills and evolve their careers.

-Naturally reviews provide a wealth of information on what guests love most, and what they might wish for the next time they visit.
+Naturally, reviews provide a wealth of information on what guests love most, and what they might wish for the next time they visit.
 This feedback is vital and when we asked the prospective client how many of their reviews they read on a weekly basis we learned that their bigger focus is the score and the ranking, while the content of a review often gets overlooked.
-A hotel which wants to improve on rankings and score, must value the feedback guests are sharing.
-While not all guest concerns can be resolved, many can be addressed with a shift in operations, employee training, or a small capital investment.
+A hotel that wants to improve on rankings and scores, must value the feedback guests are sharing.
+While not all guest concerns can be resolved, many can be addressed with a shift in operations, employee training, or small capital investments.

 The Right Reputation Management Strategy Sets Your Hotel Up for Longevity

 As our conversations closed we shared with the prospective client that if it was their wish to beat the system via TripAdvisor fake reviews, we were not the agency or solution for their hotel.
 If however, their goal was to earn their best presence this might be a good fit, provided their team was willing to partner with us to make this a daily, weekly, and monthly focus.
 While there isn’t a magic light switch, there was obviously a tremendous opportunity for this hotel to generate results and we were delighted to show them a more appropriate alternative.